raspberrypilearning/raspberry-pi-command/en/step_2.md

 You will see a 'prompt'

-There are lots of commands you can type at the terminal.
-One of them is called `echo` and will type back the text you enter.
+There are lots of commands that you can type in the terminal.
+One of them is called `echo` and will type back the text that you enter.

 --- task ---
-Type the following command at the terminal followed by 'enter':
+Type the following command in the terminal, followed by <kbd>Enter</kbd>:

 ```bash
 echo Hello World
 ```
 --- /task ---

-You should see the text "Hello World" in your terminal window followed by the prompt so you can enter another command:
+You should see the text "Hello World" in your terminal window, followed by the prompt so you can enter another command:

 ![Echo output](images/command-hello-world-output.png)

 --- task ---
-Now use `echo` with text of your choice instead of 'Hello World'.
+Now use `echo` with text of your choice instead of "Hello World".

 --- /task ---

 --- task ---
-If you include a single quote in your text then you'll see a `>` prompt because the command thinks you haven't finished entering text.
+If you include a single quotation mark in your text, then you'll see a `>` prompt because the command thinks that you haven't finished entering text.
 Try it:

 ```bash
 echo It's Monday